diptendunandi/Quiz-App/README.md

 # Quiz-App
 This easy quiz app can create a random inquiry and options to be answered by the individual.
-If the response supplied by the customer is incorrect, then the test is over and the customer needs to play again by reloading.
+After completion of the test , the result will be shown.
+When the test is over, the customer needs to play again by reloading.